 What Are Subordinating Conjunctions?

-The first quality is that is does not complete a thought on it’s own; meaning it can’t act as a sentence on its own.
-The second quality is that it depends on an independent clause, one that can act as a sentence on it’s own.
+The first quality is that a subordinate clause does not complete a thought on its own, which means it can’t act as a sentence on its own.
+The second quality is that it relies on an independent clause, which is a clause that can act as a sentence on its own.

 The word because is a great way to quickly help you to understand subordinate conjunctions.
 The word because exists to show you the cause and effect of something, which is essentially what a subordinate conjunction does.